Use chroot with vsftpd to connect to FTPS with multiple users

 # Activate logging of uploads/downloads. xferlog_enable=YES # You may override where the log file goes if you like.
 The default is shown # below. /var/log/xferlog in this case. xferlog_std_format=NO

-▶ The logging part can be particularly complicated.
-It depends on your requirements, but checking these four points should be enough.
+▶ The logging is particularly complicated.
+Depending on your requirements, checking these four items should suffice.

-" xferlog_enable " is the most important.
-It enables logging.
+"xferlog_enable" is the most important.
+Enables logging.
 The default value is YES.

-" dual_log_enable " is enabled when you want to collect both vsftpd and xferlog. "xferlog_enable" must also be enabled.
+"dual_log_enable" is enabled when you want to obtain logs from both vsftpd and xferlog. "xferlog_enable" must also be enabled.

-This should be considered as it will increase the log capacity.
-By configuring these settings, FTP file transfers will be output to "/var/log/xferlog" and FTP connection logs will be output to "/var/log/vsftpd.log".
+This should be considered carefully as it will increase the log size.
+With these settings, FTP file transfers will be output to "/var/log/xferlog" and FTP connection logs to "/var/log/vsftpd.log".

 ⇩The log looks like this